gajop/sprd-backend/README.md

 `docker-compose up -d`

 ## TODO
+- Setup production Docker compose
 - Store .env on GitHub
-- Setup production Docker compose
-- sprd binary
+- Explain sprd binary
 - use sprd as a library instead of copy pasting parts